-Apollo x6 Thunderbolt 3 Audio Interface
+Apollo x8 Thunderbolt 3 Audio Interface

-Elite-Class Audio Conversion with Two Unison Mic Preamps, HEXA Core Processing, and Surround Sound Monitoring.
+Elite-Class Audio Conversion with Four Unison Mic Preamps, HEXA Core Processing, and Surround Sound Monitoring.

-Apollo x6 allows music producers and post-production studios to track, overdub, and mix with new world-beating A/D and D/A conversion, HEXA Core UAD plug-in processing, and 5.1 surround sound monitoring - all in a sleek rackmount Thunderbolt 3 audio interface for Mac or PC.
+Apollo x8 allows music producers, project, and post-production studios to track, overdub, and mix with new world-beating A/D and D/A conversion, HEXA Core UAD plug-in processing, and 7.1 surround sound monitoring - all in a sleek rackmount Thunderbolt 3 audio interface for Mac or PC.

-Built upon UA's 60-year heritage of audio craftsmanship, this 16 x 22 interface distinguishes itself with two UnisonTM-enabled mic preamps, providing authentic emulations of preamps from Neve, API, Manley, Helios, SSL and more, plus all-new HEXA Core processing - yielding 50% more DSP for running UAD Powered Plug-Ins in real time.
+Built upon UA's 60-year heritage of audio craftsmanship, this 18 x 24 interface distinguishes itself with four Unison[TM]-enabled mic preamps, providing authentic emulations of preamps from Neve, API, Manley, Helios, SSL and more, plus all-new HEXA Core processing - yielding 50% more DSP for running UAD Powered Plug-Ins in real time.

-In addition to its elite-class audio conversion, Apollo x6 features selectable operating level for compatibility with professional +24 dBu gear, as well as an integrated monitor controller and built-in talkback mic.
+In addition to its elite-class audio conversion, Apollo x8 features selectable operating level for compatibility with professional +24 dBu gear, as well as integrated monitor controller features and a built-in talkback mic.

-- Experience elite-class A/D and D/A conversion nearing the widest dynamic range and lowest signal to noise available - at any price - Track and mix with powerful HEXA Core processing, featuring 6 UAD DSP chips for running more award-winning UAD Powered Plug-Ins in real time - Record with near-zero latency through preamp emulations from Neve, API, Manley, Fender, Helios, and more using Unison technology\ - Easily connect to pro-level studio gear with switchable +24 / +20 dBu headroom settings - Work in surround formats up to 5.1, complete with speaker calibration and fold-down monitoring - Integrated talkback and built-in cues for easy communication and slating takes
+- Experience elite-class A/D and D/A conversion nearing the widest dynamic range and lowest signal to noise available at any price - Track and mix with powerful HEXA Core processing, featuring 6 UAD DSP chips for running more award-winning UAD Powered Plug-Ins in real time - Record with near-zero latency through preamp emulations from Neve, API, Manley, Fender, and more using Unison[TM] technology - Easily connect to pro-level studio gear with switchable +24 / +20 dBu headroom settings - Work in surround formats up to 7.1, complete with speaker calibration and fold-down monitoring - Integrated talkback and built-in cues for easy communication and slating takes

-\All trademarks are recognized as property of their respective owners.
+^{}All trademarks are recognized as property of their respective owners.
 Individual UAD Powered Plug-Ins sold separately.